 October 2013.
 As the Dos Colinas CEQA litigation dragged on, questions arose regarding the feasibility of the 305-unit Dos Colinas CCRC project, with West Living indicating a desire to sell the land and focus instead on smaller seniors housing projects (~100 units).

 July 2013.
 Cantarini Ranch/Bent-West LLC principals Gary West and David Bentley met to resolve West Partners’ breach under Bent-West, LLC.
 After commenting that the $30 Million+ Cantarini Ranch property was just “a rounding error on my financial statement” and that his wife wanted to “turn it into a dog park”, Gary acknowledged that buying the BWPW Cantarini interest as well as certain other Zone 15 properties that were part of the original Bent-West LLC business/investment plan would be a more effective and rational way for West Partners to cure its breach and get the maximum Zone 15 area control they wanted.
 Bentley had transaction documents prepared by his attorney and Gary West inexplicably reneged.

 June 2013.
-In response to an Appeals Court ruling in favor of Bentley Investments L.P., Holly Springs, L.P. ultimately agreed to honor the original agreements by purchasing Bentley Investments L.P.’s MDR Option, paying Bentley Equity, Inc. management fees owed in connection with the Holly 42 project & reimbursing legal costs.
+In response to an Appeals Court ruling in favor of Bentley Investments L.P., Holly Springs, L.P. agreed to purchase Bentley Investments L.P.’s MDR Option, pay the Bentley Equity, Inc. management fees owed in connection with the Holly 42 project & reimburse Bentley’s legal costs.